chrisgrieser/alfred-quick-file-access/README.md

 [Download the Alfred workflow.](https://github.com/chrisgrieser/alfred-quick-file-access/releases/latest)

-## Ignore folder for recent files search
+## Howto: Ignore folder for recent files search
 1. Go to the folder you want to ignore.
 2. Press `cmd+shift+.`, to show hidden files.
 3. In that folder, create a file named `.ignore`, the file content should just